 Where can I see comparative star ratings for all builders?

-Star ratings for all participating builders are available on the HBF website. click here to view
+The latest star ratings for all participating builders are available here.

 Which builders participate in the HBF Star Rating Scheme

-The following builders currently participate in the HBF Star Rating Scheme:
+The builders currently participating in the HBF Star Rating Scheme can be found here.

 Why doesn’t my builder have a star rating?

-The HBF Star Rating Scheme is open to HBF members who typically build more than 300 homes per annum.
-It is a voluntary scheme so only those builders who opt to participate will be star rated.
+The HBF Star Rating Scheme is open to all HBF members.
+It is a voluntary scheme so only those builders who opt to participate will receive a rating.

 What is the average star rating for all builders?